ThreatDocLLC/ThreatDocCLI/README.md

 Pushes parsed scanner output into a ThreatDoc report's findings.

-Get a token from ThreatDoc's Engagement Workspace > CLI Convert tab Token expire after 60 minutes and only work against the one report generated under
+Get a token from ThreatDoc's Engagement Workspace > CLI Convert tab Token expire after 60 minutes and only works with the report that the token was generated under.

 ## Build